Average analytic ranks of elliptic curves over number fields: Introduction

 Surprisingly little is known about average ranks of elliptic curves over number fields beyond $\Q$.
-In Shankar's doctoral thesis \cite{Sha13} he extends his work with Bhargava to show that the average rank of elliptic curves over number fields is also bounded above by $1.5$.
-However, Shankar's result counts only \emph{reduced Weierstrass equations}.
-When the underlying number field has unique factorization, then this is the same as counting isomorphism classes of elliptic curves; but, when the underlying number field does not have unique factorization, then there can be multiple reduced Weierstrass equations within the same isomorphism class of elliptic curves.
+In Shankar's doctoral thesis \cite{Sha13}, he extends his work with Bhargava on bounding $2$-Selmer groups to show that the average rank of elliptic curves over number fields is bounded above by $1.5$.
+However, Shankar's result counts \emph{reduced Weierstrass equations}, which differs from counting isomorphism classes.
+In particular, counting reduced Weierstrass equations coincides with counting isomorphism classes of elliptic curves only for the finitely many number fields with unit group $\{\pm 1\}$ and class number $1$; namely $\Q$ and the imaginary quadratic extensions $\Q(\sqrt{-d})$ for $d\in \{2, 7, 11, 19, 43, 67, 163\}$.
+Outside of these cases there can be multiple reduced Weierstrass equations within the same isomorphism class of elliptic curves.

 In this article we prove a conditional bound for the average analytic rank of isomorphism classes of elliptic curves over an arbitrary number field.
 This appears to be the first known bound on average ranks of isomorphism classes of elliptic curves over arbitrary number fields, as well as the first bound for average analytic ranks of elliptic curves over number fields other than $\Q$.